nondejus/AwesomeUnityCommunity/README.md

 * [Unity WaterBuoyancy](https://github.com/dbrizov/Unity-WaterBuoyancy "") - Water Buoyancy Simulation for Unity.
 * [Lightmap Switching Tool](https://github.com/laurenth-unity/lightmap-switching-tool "") - Tool that allows switching different baked lightmap sets on a unity scene at runtime.
 * [CellularGrowth](https://github.com/mattatz/CellularGrowth "") - GPU-based cellular growth simulation in Unity.
-* [FbxExporter](https://github.com/unity3d-jp/FbxExporter "") - Export meshes to .fbx or .obj from Unity.
 * [Unity ECS NavMesh](https://github.com/zulfajuniadi/unity-ecs-navmesh "") - A demo implementation of Unity Entity Component System with NavMesh.
 * [Ardity](https://github.com/dwilches/Ardity "") - Assets for integrating Arduino and Unity (or Unity and any hardware that communicates over a COM port).
 * [TFClassify Unity](https://github.com/Syn-McJ/TFClassify-Unity "") - An example of using Tensorflow with Unity for image classification and object detection.